alphaorionis/jeeboot/Network.md

  - the UDP payload consists of the RF12B network group, header, length and data payload fields
  - (should we use the CRC too?)

-Note that this encoded the length twice: implicitly in the UDP packet length and explicitly in the length field.
+Note that this encodes the length twice: implicitly in the UDP packet length and explicitly in the length field.

 Questions: